 It seems like every couple of months a new drug bust record is set.
 The news has been inundated with stories about massive shipments of drugs that have been intercepted, usually foiling the plans of a handful of people that have collaborated with overseas criminal syndicates.

-So, is this really having an impact on the availability and price of illicit drugs?
+Is this really having an impact on the availability and price of illicit drugs?

 Recently, two Sydney men were arrested over an alleged plot to import $105 million worth of cocaine into Australia from Peru.
 The same pair attempted this in 2017, but the drugs did not arrive and it is suspected they were ripped off by other criminals.